youyoumu/pretty-ts-errors.nvim/README.md

 This project is powered by and inspired by:

-- pretty-ts-errors - The original VS Code extension that improves TypeScript error messages
+- [pretty-ts-errors](https://github.com/yoavbls/pretty-ts-errors) - The original VS Code extension that improves TypeScript error messages
-- pretty-ts-errors-markdown - A fork of pretty-ts-errors that outputs errors in markdown format, which this plugin uses as a CLI dependency
+- [pretty-ts-errors-markdown](https://github.com/hexh250786313/pretty-ts-errors-markdown) - A fork of pretty-ts-errors that outputs errors in markdown format, which this plugin uses as a CLI dependency

 Thanks to the original authors for creating these fantastic tools that make working with TypeScript more pleasant!

-## License

-MIT

 ## Contributing